zhuyixintc/NIR_Fluorophore_Design/README.md

 - Password: 7777

 ## Acknowledgement
-This program is partially built on MG-BERT.
-We are grateful for their open-source codes.
+This work is partially built on MG-BERT and uses a subset of ChemFluor.
+We deeply grateful to the authors for making their code and data publicly available